LLNL/LaSDI/README.md

 ### Applying DIALS:

-First Pass: Try to fit either degree = 1 or degree = 2 (with "include_interactions = FALSE then = True")
--Visually verify the fit and through MSE in latent-space.
+First Pass: Try to fit either degree = 1 or degree = 2 (with "include_interactions = FALSE then = True").
+Visually verify the fit and through MSE in latent-space.

 Second Pass: If above does not work, normalize the latent-space data by dividing by the max(abs()) over all snapshots in latent-space.
 (It's important that if you modify one snapshot, then you modify all snapshots in the same way).

--This method requires you to multiply by the normalization factor after applying the ODE integrator.
+This method requires you to multiply by the normalization factor after applying the ODE integrator.

 Third Pass: You can increase the degree with and without interactions as necessary.
 However, this makes the integration much more unstable in some situations.

--Proceed with Caution
+Proceed with Caution

 Fourth Pass: If the above does not work, then contact me for further and more complex techniques (such as appending the latent-space).